Limezest/eleventy-blog-template/content/posts/2022/mechanical-keyboards.md

 ### ✨ Format ✨

 The keyboard format is one of the very first thing you are going to look at.
-This decision will impact many things: the number of keys on the board, their disposition, the use of macros, your muscle memory, ...
+This decision will impact many things: the number of keys on the board, their layout, the use of macros, your muscle memory, …

--   **Full size**: It's your standard keyboard with a numpad and all keys (105 in Europe, 104 US)
+-   **Full size**: It's your standard keyboard with a numpad and all keys (105 in Europe, 104 for the US)
     <br/><br/>
     ![format-fullsize-keyboard][format-fullsize-keyboard]
     <br/>